 - When you spin the wheel try hear voice if there is any.
 Visually try to check rim brake pads are on equal distance away from the rim.
 Bikers who are having disc brakes try to check visually rotor alignment, because misaligned rotors are the main reason of disc brake sequel.

-- When you ride usually your hands are the main contact points with the bike, so obviously you want grips that will keep your hands comfortable and maintain control while you are riding.
+- When you ride usually your hands are the main contact points with the bike, so obviously you want grips that will keep your hands comfortable and maintain control while you are riding english college.
 Most of the time basic version bikes come with basic grips which offers rarely great comfort.
 If your bike has good grip means it will reduce chatter and allow lighter hold on the bar, which result into better bike handling.

 - Now reattach the lights and any other accessories you have took off, turn bikes front light and make sure the light is bright, then only do the same check with back light also.